40 Fancy Appetizers That Are Secretly Really Easy to Make

 • Serves: 6

-Everyone loves lasagna, but a whole tray of the stuff is more "comfort food" than "fancy."
-Enter these mini cups that are oh-so chic and extra crunchy, thanks to wonton wrappers.
+Everyone loves lasagna, but a whole tray of the stuff is more "weeknight dinner" than "fancy appetizer."
+Enter these mini cups that are oh-so chic and extra crunchy, thanks to wonton wrappers taking over for noodles.

 38. Scallion and Chive Flatbread